2022 UCF Knights football team: At No. 18 Tulane—AAC Championship Game

-Military Bowl
+Vs. Duke—Military Bowl

 UCF faced Duke in the Military Bowl.
 It was the first meeting between the two teams in football.
 Several players, including back-up quarterback Mikey Keene, wide receiver Ryan O'Keefe, linebacker Jeremiah Jean-Baptiste, and corner back Davonte Brown entered the transfer portal.
 The Knights fell by the score of 30–13, with quarterback John Rhys Plumlee passing for only 182 yards (only 28 yards in the first half), one interception, six sacks, and two lost fumbles.

 Trailing 7–0 in the first quarter, the Knights drove 75 yards in 14 plays.
 Isaiah Bowser's 1-yard touchdown run tied the score at 7–7.
 After a Duke field goal, the Knights were driving across midfield with just under 6 minutes left in the half.
 Quarterback John Rhys Plumlee faked a handoff to Bowser, then turned upfield for a 15-yard quarterback keeper.
 Plumlee had the ball punched out, and Duke recovered the fumble.
 The Blue Devils scored a touchdown off of the turnover, then tacked on a field goal as time expired in the half.

 Trailing 23–7 late in the third quarter, UCF had a chance to get back in the game.
 The Knights pinned Duke back at their own 3, and forced them to punt from their own endzone.
 UCF got the ball to start their drive at the Duke 32.
 On 4th & 2 at the 24 yard line, Plumlee's pass to Xavier Townsend was short of the line to gain, and the Knights turned the ball over on downs.

 The Knights were able to put a drive together in the fourth quarter.
 Bowser's second rushing touchdown cut the deficit to 23–13 with 9 minutes left.
 Any chance of a Knights comeback were dashed on their next drive, however, when Plumlee was sacked and fumbled.
 Duke added another touchdown off of the turnover, and won 30–13.